epeenphrine/twitterwebhook/README.md

 # twitterwebhook

-created due to the limited amount of requests you can make with twitter API. the webhook posts the newest tweets and posts it to discord.
+created due to the limited amount of requests you can make with twitter API.
+The webhook posts the newest tweets and posts it to discord.

 Since you are making alot of requests to get the most recent tweets.
 There is a built in proxy rotation to prevent your ip from being blacklisted.